tbensky/celnav/README.md

 ```

 Naturally, the (decl,GHA) of the Sun would come from the Nautical Almanac, and the altitude, which in this case is the altitude of the Sun one would observe from the
-deck of the ship, which would be found an online calculator NOAA Solar Calculator, like [http://www.esrl.noaa.gov/gmd/grad/solcalc/>](this one).
+deck of the ship, which would be found an online calculator NOAA Solar Calculator, like [this one](http://www.esrl.noaa.gov/gmd/grad/solcalc/>).
 The observation
 time is naturally a constant throughout.

 With these variables define, do a call to a function called ```do_calcs()```.
 This computed a variety of things from your variables, including: